Document Required for the VFS Switzerland Visa UK

 Here you will find a checklist of Documents you need for a Switzerland visa!

-Essential Documents for Switzerland Schengen Visa
+Essential Documents for Switzerland Schengen Visa UK

 Here is an official list of paperwork required as per the latest Switzerland Schengen visa policies and requirements:

-Schengen Visa Application Form
+Schengen Visa Application Form UK

 • Completely filled, signed, and dated.